 The Land of 10,000 Lakes is made for stand up paddle boarding.
 The MN state parks are the perfect place for enjoying any type of paddle boarding imaginable, from lakes to rivers to rapids to smooth-as-glass waters.
-These top 5 state parks for stand up paddle boarding are in the smooth-as-glass, peaceful setting, and beautiful location category more than in the intense water sport category.
+These top 5 state parks in Minnesota for stand up paddle boarding (or commonly referred to as SUP) are in the smooth-as-glass, peaceful setting, and beautiful location category more than in the intense water sport category.

 *Note: I have partnered with C4 Waterman this summer as part of my MN State Park adventure and they have provided me with the XXL Inflatable 10’8″ SUP and pump, as well as the 3-piece HOA adjustable paddle completely free of charge.
 All opinions expressed are my own

 This post contains affiliate links.
 If you happen to purchase something from one of my links I will receive a small commission at no cost to you.
 I appreciate your support.